StefanNachov/cloud-based-infrastructure/README.md

-Cloud based infrastructure with a desktop application for dev management and security.
+Cloud based infrastructure with a desktop application for an internal developer network.

 Cloud infrastructure:
 1. VPC